Since 2009, a simple business status has been available to someone who wishes to establish a small business in France.

 This is notably the case with those in the building trades, where the sale of building materials receives the upper limit, whilst the building construction activity itself is restricted to the lower rate.

-A business adopting the tax status of micro-entrepreneur cannot charge VAT on their goods or services, and neither can they recover VAT paid on purchases.
+Prior to 2018 a business adopting the tax status of micro-entrepreneur could not charge VAT on their goods or services, and neither could they recover VAT paid on purchases.

-If you wish to charge VAT you cannot adopt micro-entrepreneur tax status.
+If you wished to charge VAT you could not use micro-entrepreneur tax status.

 Finally, certain types of business are excluded from micro-entrepreneur status.

-They include those who buy and sell property on a professional basis, estate agents, developers, finance companies and hire companies, with certain other limits on artists, writers, scientific and sports based activities.
+They include those who buy and sell property on a professional basis, estate agents, developers, finance companies, and agricultural professions, with certain other limits on artists, writers, scientific and sports based activities.

 You need to check with your accountant, or your local Chambre de Commerce/Metiers, on the full list.